moisesroth/log_monitor/README.md

-# log_monitor
+# info

-> monitor a log file, searching for some triggers and send them by e-mail.
+> "log_monitor.py" monitor a log file, searching for some triggers and send them by e-mail.

-# run
+# usage

 > nohup log_monitor.py &